 It also has a significant role in filtering out toxins, producing proteins and enzymes, creating bile for digestion, storing vitamins and minerals, and breaking fats into fatty acids.REF#1392 Also, the liver helps regulate hormones, metabolize drugs and alcohol, and synthesize cholesterol.

 This is why it is so important to keep the liver healthy.
 When the liver doesn't work effectively, it can cause various issues, from jaundice to fatty liver disease.

 Simply put, our bodies wouldn't be able to function properly without a healthy liver.
 While the liver is resilient in healthy individuals, there are lifestyle choices that can help maintain its normal, healthy functioning — for instance, eating a balanced diet and maintaining a healthy weight.

 Limit or Eliminate Alcohol

-The liver is usually able to regenerate itself; however, the organ does not tolerate consistent exposure to alcohol.1 Otherwise healthy men should consume no more than two alcoholic beverages a day; women should consume no more than one, according to the Dietary Guidelines for Americans.
-One drink equals 1 (12-ounce) beer, 1 (5-ounce) glass of wine or 1.5 ounces 80-proof liquor.
+The liver can usually regenerate itself; however, the organ does not tolerate consistent exposure to alcohol.REF#1393 Daily, healthy men should consume no more than two alcoholic beverages and women should consume no more than one, according to the Dietary Guidelines for Americans.
+One drink equals 1 (12-ounce) beer, 1 (5-ounce) glass of wine, or 1.5 ounces of 80-proof liquor.